smnhs/vimrc/README.md

 i -> input, n -> normal, v -> visual,...

 ## Status Line
-Hand crafted status line without plugins.
+Hand crafted status line **without plugins**.
 Much copy-paste in the process, but I am proud of how it turned out.
 Just paste the code in your vimrc file and try out if it fits for you!
 ```
 " status line
 " Dictionary: take mode() input -> longer notation of current mode